dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 **Make sure to commit often with informative commit messages!** :)

+Return to your most recent version with:

+`git checkout HEAD`

 ## `.gitignore`

 `.gitignore` files specify which files are ignored in a git repository.